Commercialisation Manager, GB Supply Chain, Coca-Cola European Partners Mamta Singhal

 I have never planned my career but some of my tips are below:

 Know the history and backstory of the brands, how the brands and product range has evolved and why they are in the market place.
 Think of an amazing brand like Monopoly, the brand has licenced items, has gone digital yet few know the fascinating backstory to the board game.
 The same for the Fisher-Price branded items that I worked on during my time at Mattel.
 When I joined Mars I was amazed to find out that it is still a family run business (and to actually meet the family was a great moment).
 So, know the company, brands, product range and general history.

 Understand the brands competition, who they are, what they are doing and why.
 Business is competitive so be aware of the potential challenges that the business will have in the coming years.
 Understand the strengths and challenges as well, whether it be new policies, new people at senior level, new structures etc. Understand as much as you can about the company.

 - Focus on your strengths

 Show how your skills and experience can support and help the business.
 What do you have that is unique and will help in pushing the firm forward.
 Give examples that demonstrate that you come with fresh ideas, desirable skills and are keen to learn.
 Show the business you have energy and passion to make positive change happen.

 Consider what the firm’s challenges and big wins may be in the short, medium and long term future, but also where you as an individual may want to be in 2, 5 or 10 years’ time.

-I came back to visit DMEM recently, to catch up with the community there and explore the new facilities that are on offer (you can read about my return visit here).
+I came back to visit DMEM recently, to catch up with the community there and explore the new facilities that are on offer.

 DMEM has changed a lot in 18 years, as have I, but what hasn’t changed is the passion, determination and drive in making the engineering world better for the next generation.